interactivethings/swiss-maps/README.md

 Data source is the Swiss Federal Office of Topography, [swissBOUNDARIES3D](http://www.swisstopo.admin.ch/internet/swisstopo/en/home/products/landscape/swissBOUNDARIES3D.html) 2013.

-### License
+It is licensed under the following terms:

-This agreement under public law in accordance with Article 12, paragraph 1b of the Swiss Federal Act of 5 October 2007 on Geoinformation (hereinafter referred to as Geoinformation Act) regulates access to, and use of, the federal geodata database.
+> This agreement under public law in accordance with Article 12, paragraph 1b of the Swiss Federal Act of 5 October 2007 on Geoinformation (hereinafter referred to as Geoinformation Act) regulates access to, and use of, the federal geodata database.
+>

-By accepting this agreement, the licensee acknowledges all contractual provisions – in particular the scope of the licence and the contractual obligations – as well the applicability of Swiss federal legislation governing geoinformation.
+> By accepting this agreement, the licensee acknowledges all contractual provisions – in particular the scope of the licence and the contractual obligations – as well the applicability of Swiss federal legislation governing geoinformation.
+>

-By accepting this agreement, the licensee also acknowledges the sole right of the licensor to regulate access to, and use of, the federal geodata database.
+> By accepting this agreement, the licensee also acknowledges the sole right of the licensor to regulate access to, and use of, the federal geodata database.
 The attention of the licensee is herewith drawn to the fact that geodata may be protected under copyright law.
 The licensee thus acknowledges the exclusive right of the licensor to determine the use of the data.

 [Full license agreement](http://www.toposhop.admin.ch/en/shop/terms/use/finished_products)

+### License

+BSD (where the data source's license does not apply), see `license/LICENSE`.